Zelda64Recomp/Zelda64Recomp/README.md

 ## Building
 Building is not required to play this project, as prebuilt binaries (which do not contain game assets) can be found in the [Releases](https://github.com/Mr-Wiseguy/Zelda64Recomp/releases) section.
 Instructions on how to build this project can be found in the [BUILDING.md](BUILDING.md) file.

-## Libraries Used and Projects Referenced
+## Libraries Used, Projects Referenced and Special Thanks
 * [RT64](https://github.com/rt64/rt64) for the project's rendering engine
 * [RmlUi](https://github.com/mikke89/RmlUi) for building the menus and launcher
 * [lunasvg](https://github.com/sammycage/lunasvg) for SVG rendering, used by RmlUi